MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/includes/unity-spatial-mapping.md

 There are several main cases to handle: added and updated, which can use the same code path, and removed.

-* In the added and updated cases, we add or get the GameObject representing this mesh from the dictionary, create a SurfaceData struct with the necessary components, then call RequestMeshDataAsync to populate the GameObject with the mesh data and position it in the scene.
+* In the added and updated cases, we add or get the GameObject representing this mesh from the dictionary.
+We create a SurfaceData struct with the necessary components, then call RequestMeshDataAsync to populate the GameObject with the mesh data, and then position it in the scene.
 * In the removed case, we remove the GameObject representing this mesh from the dictionary and destroy it.

 ```cs